Margin Calculator

 Disclaimer: Whilst every effort has been made in building our calculator tools, we are not to be held liable for any damages or monetary losses arising out of or in connection with their use.
 Full disclaimer.

-By using the margin calculators, you can get a gauge of the profitability of a business and, specifically, how well it turns its revenue into profit.
-Below we take a closer look at gross margin, sales margin, net profit margin and operating profit margin and what they mean for your business.
+By using the margin calculators, you can get a gauge of the financial health of your business and, specifically, how well it turns its revenue into profit.
+Below we take a closer look at gross margin, sales margin, net profit margin and operating margin and what they mean for your business.
+We'll start with how to calculate your gross margin.

 How to calculate your gross margin

-Gross margin can be calculated by dividing your gross profit (sales revenue minus your cost of goods sold) by your sales revenue.
+Whether you're calculating the gross margin for a single product or for your entire business, the method is the same.
+Simply divide your gross profit (sales revenue minus your cost of goods sold) by your sales revenue.

 The NYU Stern School of Business website features a useful report containing average net margin and gross margin figures by US industry sector.
 The report shows that gross and net margins vary greatly by sector, with industries such as banking, financial services, software and drugs currently having the highest gross margin.
 Sectors such as banking, transportation and financial services currently have the highest net margin.